ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

-If in the future DMARC is extended to include the use of other authentication mechanisms, the extensions **MUST** allow for the assignment of a domain as an Authenticated Identified so that alignment with the Author Domain can be validated.
+If in the future DMARC is extended to include the use of other authentication mechanisms, the extensions **MUST** allow for the assignment of a domain as an Authenticated Identifier so that alignment with the Author Domain can be validated.

 ##  DMARC Policy Record Explained {#dmarc-policy-record-explained}